JaxWil24/surfs_up/README.md

 # Surfs Up

 ## Overview of the analysis
-* Research weather patterns to find differences between June and December to decide if opening an ice-cream shop year round is profitable.
+* Research weather patterns in June and December to decide if opening an ice-cream shop year round is profitable.

 ## Results
 * Created a dataframe of summary statistics for June.